Ben Moews Headshot

 Background

 Ben is a Lecturer in Predictive Analytics and joined the Business School from a previous McWilliams Fellowship at Carnegie Mellon University and the Pittsburgh Supercomputing Center in the United States.
-Ben served as a Review Panelist for the NASA Science Mission Directorate, the US Department of Energy's Office of Science Graduate Student Research, and the UK Research and Innovation Funding Service, gave invited talks for the ExCALIBUR programme on high-performance computing led by the Met Office and the Engineering and Physical Sciences Research Council along with the UK Atomic Energy Authory and other UKRI Research Councils, and worked in the UK's investment management sector as a Research Engineer for Machine Learning.
+Ben served as a Review Panelist for the NASA Science Mission Directorate, the US Department of Energy's Office of Science Graduate Student Research, and the UK Engineering and Physical Sciences Research Council and Science and Technology Facilities Council, gave invited talks for the ExCALIBUR programme on high-performance computing led by the Met Office along with the UK Atomic Energy Authory and other UKRI Research Councils, and worked in the UK's investment management sector as a Research Engineer for Machine Learning.

 Additional memberships include the Centre for Statistics at the School of Mathematics, the Centre for Financial Innovations at the Edinburgh Futures Institute and the Scottish Centre for Crime and Justice Research.
 Ben holds a PhD in Astrophysics and an MSc in Artificial Intelligence from the University of Edinburgh, as well as an accreditation as a Professional Statistician from the American Statistical Association and a Fellowship of the Higher Education Academy.